blui/db-log-analyzer/vue-conversion/README.md

 3. **Open the app:**

-   Visit the local URL provided in the terminal (usually `http://localhost:5173`).
+   Visit the local URL provided in the terminal.

 4. **Select a directory:**